Physician Assistant B.S./M.S.

 Admissions Criteria

-For the 4 1/2-year B.S./M.S. track, traditional freshmen will be admitted directly into the freshman year, and transfer students may be admitted directly into the program at any point in Phase I of the curriculum.
+For the 4-year B.S./M.S. track, traditional freshmen will be admitted directly into the freshman year, and transfer students may be admitted directly into the program at any point in Phase I of the curriculum.
 Class placement for transfer students will be dependent on successful completion of prerequisites and competitive availability of class seats.
-Qualified applicants are determined, via web-based application materials and personal interview, on the basis of several criteria: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity, and understanding of and motivation to enter the profession.
+Qualified applicants are determined, via web-based application materials and a personal interview, on the basis of several criteria, including but not limited to: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity, and understanding of and motivation to enter the profession.

 Minimum Admission Academic Requirements